codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 <script src="https://gist.github.com/codenart/4d742c66fae65b1b0ac0234b2b7ec023.js">
 </script>

-## To-do in CSS
+## To-dos in CSS

 Styling task can be divided into these sub-tasks;

 1. Coloring the `<nav>` container and make it `fixed` on top of the viewport.
-2. Sizing all the links up.
-They should have the same size.
+2. Sizing up all the links.
 3. Give the `#logo` unique style (maybe unique background-color or fancy font :D).
 4. Set position of the `#about` to the right corner of the navigation bar.